bursi/GettingCleaningDataCourseProject/CodeBook.md

 The output file TidyMeanDataSet.txt is structured in the following way:

-The rows correspond to all the activities and test subjects.
+The rows correspond to all the activities for each test subject.

-The columns contain the average of the measurement vairables (only the extracted mean and std values) provided with the original data set, clustered by the activities and test subjects.
+The columns contain the average of the measurement vairables (only the extracted mean and std values) provided with the original data set, clustered by the test subjects and the activities.
 The column labels are identically copied from the original feature description in the provided data.